Silk (does not have to be a great quality)

-Silk paints (available from art shops) – the paints are mixable, so don’t buy every single shade of every colour
+Silk paints (available from art shops)- the paints are mixable, so don't need every shade of every colour

 Circular wooden frame or embroidery hoop